 The amperometric method is electrochemical in nature.
 Chlorine diffuses across a hydrophobic membrane and is electrolytically reduced at the sensor’s cathode.
 The current produced is directly proportional to the chlorine concentration.
 The analyzer measures this current and converts it into a concentration reading (typically ppm).

 The main benefits of the traditional amperometric measurement are that no reagents need be added to the sample, and maintenance on the sensor itself is low.
 The only drawback to the typical amperometric method is its dependency on the pH of the sample.
 The amperometric sensor will only respond to the hypochlorous acid form of chlorine.
 If the sample’s pH is allowed to change, this will cause a change in the sensor’s current output, even if the total free chlorine levels have not actually changed.

 There are two ways to handle the pH dependency.
 The first, is to add acid to the sample.
 Lowering the pH will ensure that all hypochlorite in the sample will be converted to hypochlorous acid.
 This may or may not be feasible, depending on the application.
 The second method is to measure the pH level of the sample with a pH sensor.
 Then, a pH-correction algorithm may be employed to calculate the actual free chlorine concentration.

-Van London pHoenix Company has developed an amperometric chlorine sensor which retains all the advantages of the traditional amperometric sensor (no reagents + low maintenance) and eliminates the pH dependency of the sample!
+Van London Co. (aka Van London pHoenix Co.) has developed an amperometric chlorine sensor which retains all the advantages of the traditional amperometric sensor (no reagents + low maintenance) and eliminates the pH dependency of the sample!